 While not a new story, the modern day mother is under so much pressure to “do it all.”
 As a culture, we tend to value the image of the parent who pours every ounce of themselves into providing perfect lives for their children.
 However, James Lehman would say that being a “good enough” parent, who is consistently caring for your kids, is the key.
 You don’t have to be a flawless Super Mom to raise your children well.
 In fact, attempting to always provide an extraordinary experience for your children at any cost can lead to burn out.
 So cut yourself some slack in order to stay the course!
 Achieving a relative balance between meeting the needs of your family as well as caring for yourself may result in expanded reserves for all.

 When you find that you are running on fumes, utilize supports you already have in place or seek new ones.
 This can mean calling on grandparents, friends, or babysitters to provide you with a little respite from the kids every so often to recharge.
 Do your best to use this time to do something restorative for yourself—exercise, relax, have lunch with your spouse, grab coffee with a friend—whatever lifts your spirit.
 Reconnect with the aspects of yourself that are not exhausted from parenting a difficult child.

 Since it is not always a readily available option to have someone else help with childcare, many parents rely on other methods of support.
 Online communities like Empowering Parents, as well as social networking sites, are a lifeline to a growing number of parents who may otherwise find themselves somewhat isolated.
-Advising parents who contact the Parental Support Line has been a distinct privilege, as I have been able to lend a kind ear to folks all over the country and beyond.
+Advising parents who contact the 1-on-1 Coaching line has been a distinct privilege, as I have been able to lend a kind ear to folks all over the country and beyond.
 Having supports in place positively impacts the whole family.